-My life goal is to be an influential person that would spark, carry out, and make the positive changes, which the world and the people need in different situations in life.
+My life goal is to be an influential person who would spark, carry out, and make the positive changes, which the world and the people need in different situations in life.

 Every single person has their own God-given gift to carry out their goals; I believe mine is in the area of business.
 I wish to become a positive role model and a standard of excellence in doing business.

 Ideally, the vision of my goal is to become a CEO of a large, well-respected and renowned company, which upholds its integrity to benefit not only the company itself, but also society, and become a positive example for people doing business worldwide.

 Of course, I know I do not have to be a CEO of a large company to start being a positive role model.
 I try to leave a positive mark on people who I meet.
 Everyone in any stage in life can become a positive role model.

 What is your biggest career fear?

 Having a career that would negatively impact my relationship with family and friends, as I believe that the people who have supported me, and will support in every step of the way in getting to where I will be in my career, are the most important.

 How would you answer a question about your greatest strengths and weaknesses in a job interview?